Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageBlobCopy.md

 ### -SrcShare
 Specifies a **CloudFileShare** object from Azure Storage Client library.
-You can create it or use Get-AzureStorageShare cmdlet.
+You can create it or use Get-AzStorageShare cmdlet.

 ```yaml
 Type: Microsoft.WindowsAz.Storage.File.CloudFileShare